 CLOTHING: Wear long-sleeve shirts and long trousers as these cover most of the body.
 Ensure any clothing you wear is loose fitting and not tight to the skin as mosquitoes may be able to bite through thin clothing.
 Most DEET products are not suitable for application to clothing so there are specialist products available to help.
 Lifesystems Expedition Ex4 Mosquito Control Fabric Treatment is brilliant for spraying clothes and will help to repel biting insects.
 Ideally, wear light coloured clothing during the day as these attract mosquitoes less than dark clothing.

 AVOID AFTERSHAVE OR PERFUMES: These smells can attract mosquitoes, especially during the evenings.
 Did you know that pregnant women are also more prone to mosquito bites?

 AVOID FLOODED OR AREAS CLOSE TO WATER: Mosquito and other biting insects breed or hatch eggs around watered areas, which will increase the risk of being bitten.

-Insect bites are generally small, red itchy bumps, it is important not to scratch them as they could become infected, try to keep the area clean.
-To reduce the swelling, anti-histamine creams or tablets can be used, this also help to reduce itching.
+Insect bites are generally small, red itchy bumps, it is important not to scratch them as they could become infected.
+To reduce the swelling, antihistamine creams or tablets can be used, this also helps to reduce itching.
 If your bite does look infected then it is important to visit a doctor as you may require antibiotics.

 CHOOSING INSECT REPELLENTS: